In this article

 This article describes how to configure your Iterable project to send email using Iterable's Amazon SES account, from a shared IP pool.
+Shared IPs have other Iterable senders that use the same IP address.

 IMPORTANT